smartdevicelink/sdl_evolution/proposals/NNNN-minimum-main-and-secondary-font-size.md

 Today navigation app developers create a video stream using the screen resolution in pixel without knowing the screen size/pixel density.
 This can result into differnt font sizes on screens with the same size but different resolutions.
 This can be an issue following NHTSA driver distraction guidelines.
-OEMs may also have font size requirements to ensure that text displayed on the screen is readible.
+OEMs may also have font size requirements to ensure that text displayed on the screen is readable.

 ## Proposed solution